vishal1303/Programmable-Dataplane/examples/id_forwarding/README.md

 # ID Forwarding

-In this example we implement packet forwarding in P4 based on custom ids.
+In this example we implement packet forwarding in P4 based on either destination mac address or custom id.
+The default forwarding is done based on the destination mac address in the Ethernet header.
+However, if the packet contains a custom header containing a custom id, then forwarding is done based on the custom id.
 The hosts are Twizzler VMs.
 Below is the network topology used in this example:

 ![pod-topo](https://github.com/vishal1303/Programmable-Dataplane/blob/master/examples/id_forwarding/pod-topo/pod-topo.png)